 Non-Campus Building Or Property-Defined as: (1) Any building or property owned or controlled by a student organization that is officially recognized by the institution (i.e. privately owned fraternity); or (2) Any building or property owned or controlled by an institution that is used in direct support of or in relation to the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution.
+CU Main Campus has no non campus property.

 Public Property-Defined as: All public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus or immediately adjacent to and accessible from the campus.
-The Gettysburg College crime statistics do not include crimes that occur in privately owned homes or businesses within or adjacent to the campus boundaries.
+Cheyney University crime statistics do not include crimes that occur in privately owned homes or businesses within or adjacent to the campus boundaries.